kerguler/PopJSON/docs/tutorial.md

 ## Vector dispersion modelling

-It is common in vector dynamics and epidemiological models to associate populations with a geographical area.
-We must define the populations and the links between them explicitly to model the movement of individuals from one area to another.
+In spatially explicit vector dynamics and epidemiological models, populations are associated with a geographical area.
+Then, a three dimensional transition kernel (most likely based on a distance measure) is defined to guide the movement of individuals from one area to another.

-PopJSON incorporates the **migrations** tag for this purpose.
+To model such mobility, we implemented the **migrations** tag, which takes the transition kernel with the **prob** tag and the list of mobile populations with the **target** tag.
+The transition kernel is a square matrix of transition rates/probabilities from each population (at each location) to all the others (at other locations).

+The following is an example definition, which concerns 9 adult mosquito populations located at 3x3 neighbouring grid boxes.

 ```json
 {